-A marriage ceremony in Sweden can take place either in a church or before a civil authority.
+A wedding in Sweden can take place either in a church or before a civil authority.

-Before the ceremony you need to get a marriage license from the local Swedish Tax Office (Skatteverket) in the area where the wedding is taking place.
-It is essential to contact the tax office well in advance since you must visit in person.
-The procedure can take some time and you need to make sure that you have the correct documents.
+Before the ceremony you need to obtain a marriage licence from the local Swedish Tax Office (Skatteverket) in the area where the wedding is taking place.
+It is essential to contact the tax office well in advance since you must visit the tax office in person, the procedure can take some time and you need to make sure that you have the correct documents.
 Your marriage licence is valid for four months from the date of issue.

 Marriage in a church

-If the parties wish to get married in a church before a vicar, they should contact the vicar well in advance for information on what is required and to make the necessary arrangements.
-A marriage in a church belonging to the Church of Sweden, one of the parties must be a member of this denomination or of a closely related denomination abroad.
+If the parties wish to get married in a church before a vicar, they should contact the vicar well in advance to make the necessary arrangements.
+If the wedding is to take place in the Church of Sweden, one of the parties must be a member of this denomination or of a closely related denomination abroad.